zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-08-22-RNA-Extraction-Protocol.md

 title: RNA Extraction Protocol
 ---

+Protocol for the extraction of total RNA for use in QPCR and Next Generation Sequencing Yeilds total RNA that has been DNAse treated and is ready for downstream applications.

 RNAzol Extraction Reagent (RNAzol RT, Molecular Research Center, Catalog # RN 190)
 * [RNAzol Manufacturer's Instructions]({{ https://hputnam.github.io}}/Putnam_Lab_Notebook/protocols/RNAzolRTOct2015.pdf)
 * "RNAzol RT is used to isolate RNA from tissues, cells, liquid samples or blood.
 One milliliter is sufficient to process up to 100 mg tissue yielding 50 – 700 μg of large RNA (>200 bases) and 8 – 120μg of small RNA (200 – 10 bases)."